ujr/variants/README.md

 From a shell prompt, type `make` to compile the C source, which should result in the `variants` executable program.

+Usage: **variants** _text_ ...

 The `variants` program reads variant notation from all its arguments, one after the other, and writes the expansions to standard output, each followed by a newline.
 Be careful to quote arguments because the special characters of variant syntax have special meaning to your shell, too.

-Usage: **variants** _text_ ...

-Example run:
+An example run in your shell could look like this:

 ```
-$ expand "ba[r|z[aar]]" qu[u]x
+$ variants "ba[r|z[aar]]" qu[u]x
 bar
 bazaar
 baz
 quux
 qux
 ```

+The Python version of the program works exactly the same.
+Pass the `variants.py` script and any arguments to expand to the `python` executable (works with both 2.x and 3.x).

+Usage: python **variants.py** _text_ ...

 Miscellaneous